 The history of web browsers is relatively young.
 It all began with the grandfather of web browsers, Mosaic.
 Hand in hand with ViolaWWW, the evolution of these systems lead to the release Netscape and subsequently the creation and release of Internet Explorer in 1995.
 Netscape is no longer with us today, but Internet Explorer is still going strong.
 Internet Explorer has since been replaced by Microsoft Edge, but many professionals are still using Internet Explorer to maintain compatibility for older websites.
 Internet Explorer was also the default web browser bundled with every version of Windows.
 For many, the first access to the world wide web was through Internet Explorer.
 This program and its name itself will remain timeless.

 2. Microsoft Azure

 Microsoft Azure runs mainly on the .NET framework, another Microsoft product, and provides over a hundred different services.
 You can run both Windows or Linux virtual machines on Azure, providing a means to run programs and bring about immediate changes and support.
-You can essentially set up a Windows or Linux virtual machine that hosts whatever software you want to use and the software runs only when you want it to.
-You can access this software from anywhere in the world due to the nature of the cloud.
+Or essentially set up a Windows or Linux virtual machine that hosts whatever software you want to use and the software runs only when you want it to.
+Access to this software can be from anywhere in the world due to the nature of the cloud.
 In many ways, it’s simply a product of the 21st century just like how Windows 95 was a product of the 20th century.

 1. Windows 95